apache/trafficserver/doc/admin-guide/monitoring/logging/log-formats.en.rst

 .. _pshl:

 ``pshl``
-    The header length in Traffic Server's response to the client.
+    The header length in |TS|'s response to the client.

 .. _psql: